University Travel Insurance

 Before and after semester start and end dates

 We can cover one week before and after semester start and end dates specifically for the purpose of orientation and moving in/out of accommodation.
 This extension is only for coverage at the host university city and is not for side trips on the way to your overseas location.
-Please contact our Risk Officer to confirm coverage.
+Please contact our Insurance Team to confirm coverage.

 What is not covered